Board of Management

 Before joining AGI she was CEO of Trifinium Advisors Limited, and head of Public Finance EMEA for MBIA UK Insurance Limited.
 She was responsible for the oversight for new business efforts in infrastructure, including government-supported entities, transportation, utilities and Public Private Partnerships/Private Finance Initiative financings.
 She also previously served as a Director of MBIA UK Insurance Limited, and as President of MBIA Assurance S.A.
 Previously, she managed MBIA’s Paris office, where she was responsible for both structured and public sector business, and worked on a variety of transactions including French securitisations and European local government financings.

 Deborah holds an MBA from Yale School of Management, and a BA from Wellesley College.
 She’s a member of the International Project Finance Assoc.
-(IPFA) Council of Management.
+(IPFA) Board of Management, WEF (World Economic Forum).
+She’s also on the board of the LTIIA (Long-term Infrastructure Investors Association).